 What we print at Yale Union is dependent on Emily Johnson and Gary Robbins.
-In addition to working as Yale Union’s print technicians, each run their respective businesses, EmPrint Press and Container Corps, out of our basement.
+In addition to working as Yale Union’s print technicians, each run their respective businesses, EmPrint Press and Container Corps, out of our ground floor.
 To speak unambiguously, we rely on them for expertise and production; they rely on us for real-estate and electricity.
 Printing is notoriously non-remunerative, and our constant, reciprocal donation is a simple solution for all parties.
 Not surprisingly, the benefits outlast the practical dimensions.
 Not surprisingly, people who own the means of production think differently about the nature of production.
 There is no lack of romance, but there isn’t a ruinous adoration of the past or its industrial processes either.
 We expect the contradictory.
 We expect to eat and stay thin, or perhaps better said, to be able to print, but also choose not to.
 It’s an exuberant second life for retiring technology.

 In addition to printing our own materials, Yale Union prints certain external projects.
 Send quote requests via e-mail.
 Please describe the project and the appropriate technician will contact you.

 Miehle Vertical V-50 Press, Serial #V-14827, 3600 lbs, min print size: 3.25″ x 5.5″, max print size: 14″ x 20″, impressions per hour: 3000–5000, from the manual: “The V-50 employs the principle of having the bed and cylinder each performing one-half the printing stroke, with the combined weight of the bed and associated parts, including the form, counterbalancing the combined weight of the cylinder and associated parts, thus permitting high-speed production with an almost total absence of jar or vibration.”

 Chandler & Price Old Style 8×12 Platen Press, Serial #, non-motorized, foot treadle-powered